shotstack/node-demos/README.md

     A frame accurate counter, useful for testing frame accuracy.

 - **countdown.js** -
+    A simple 10 second count down video, variables can be adjusted to created different speeds and counts.

+- **countup.js** -
-    A simple 10 second countdown video, variables can be adjusted to created different speeds and counts.
+    A simple 10 second count up video, variables can be adjusted to created different speeds and counts.

 - **stitch.js** -
     Stitch together multiple video clips into a single video.